 Desks may be spaced 6-feet apart

 While so much remains in flux about the coming school year, one thing remains certain, Trigg says, “Our classrooms will be very different from the past.”
 One of the most noticeable changes is that desks will be positioned six feet apart.
 Why?
 That’s the distance the Centers for Disease Control and Prevention recommends to maintain proper social distancing because, as PBS News Hour points out, COVID-19 is believed to be spread through the transmission of droplets from an infected person who sneezes, coughs, and talks.
 Additionally, the CDC recommends desks to be placed “facing the same direction (rather than facing each other)” in an effort to limit the risk of face-to-face transmission.
-Find out the back-to-school essentials kids need during a pandemic.

 Masks will be on the school supply list

 “Students should be prepared to wear masks in some capacity,” says Vickie Pierre, who works in the marketing and public relationships department of a large school district.
 “What districts are grappling with now is figuring out when and where students should be wearing them.
 After all, it’s unrealistic to expect students to keep them on all day, especially if they’re younger,” she says.
 Some districts will only require them on the bus and exempt younger students, others will also require them in the classroom and for everyone.
 Make it easier by purchasing reusable masks now and practice wearing them at home.
-Make sure your child knows not to make any of these common mistakes with their face mask.

 Individual hand sanitizer should be in every backpack